sralph/md-ws/README.md

    commit

 ```
-6) You should now see the MDA up.
+6) The MDA is now up.

    <img width="807" height="194" alt="image" src="https://github.com/user-attachments/assets/dcd53444-13ae-40ca-871a-acc8738a42a1" />

- 7) The ports can now be viewed.
+ 8) The ports can now be viewed.

       <img width="733" height="667" alt="image" src="https://github.com/user-attachments/assets/64314dad-34d5-447a-bb99-6d4c22dffc8a" />

- 8) Configure the connectors to be 10G ports.
+ 10) Configure the connectors to be 10G ports.
 Only 1/1/c1 and 1/1/c2 are connected in this lab.
    ```
-    /configure port 1/1/c1 connector breakout c1-10g admin-state enable /configure port 1/1/c2 connector breakout c1-10g admin-state enable commit
+    /configure port 1/1/c1 connector breakout c1-10g
+    /configure port 1/1/c2 connector breakout c1-10g
+   commit
    ```
 9) Bring the ports administratively up.